totemmaker/totemmaker-docs/docs/roboboard/api/dc.md

 ## Functions

-Single DC motor port can be in 1 of 3 different states:
+DC motor can be in 1 of 3 different states:

 - **Spin** - spinning forward / backward at 0-100% of power
 - **Brake** - braking (stopping) at 0-100% of power